wallacegibbon/modified-micro-emacs/README.md

 ## Introduction

-This is a tiny terminal editor modified from [uEmacs/PK 4.0][uemacs/pk], I call it **M**dified Micro **E**macs (`me`).
+This is a tiny terminal text editor modified from [uEmacs/PK 4.0][uemacs/pk], I call it **M**dified Micro **E**macs (`me`).

 The script engine is removed.
 Concepts like `paragraph` and `word` are also removed.
+Serious bugs in increamental search and keyboard macro got fixed.

+> The incremental search of uEmacs/PK 4.0 have some problems:
+> 1. It goes wrong on reverse search in certain situations.
+> 2. It does not work well with keyboard macros.

 ANSI CSI control sequences is used directly.
 We don't need extra libraries (like `libncurses`) to run this program.